As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 What are Carrier Oils for Essential Oils?
 What Do They Do?

-Carrier oils dilute the potency of strong essential oils and allow them to be applied on the skin without the risk of irritation.
 The term carrier oil is appropriate when you consider that the main purpose of these oils is to carry the essential oil onto the skin.

 By themselves, carrier oils contain ingredients that moisturize and nourish the skin.
 When you use carrier oils with essential oils, you get the skin-nourishing benefits of both.

 There is no one best carrier oil for essential oils.
 Different oils have different properties.
 The best one for you will depend on the result you are hoping to achieve.
-Also, some carrier oils are better suited for certain applications over others.
+Also, some carrier oils are better suited for certain applications than others.

 Why Use Carrier Oils to Dilute Essential Oils?
 Why Not Use Water?

-You cannot dilute any oil with water because oils and water do not blend together at all.
-Oils have a lighter density than water.
-When you add oil and water together in any container, the water sinks to the bottom and the oil floats to the top.
-Even if you shake the container well, the oil will form droplets that scatter throughout the water but they will not dissolve.
+Even if you shake the container well, the oil will form droplets that scatter throughout the water but it won’t dissolve.
 When you let the liquid stand, the oil will float to the top again.

 Essential oils behave the same way except for one difference – they are also more volatile.
 When mixed with water, they will float to the top and evaporate quickly, leaving behind plain water in the container.

-CARRIER OILS V/S ESSENTIAL OILS
+CARRIER OILS V/S. ESSENTIAL OILS

 So what exactly is the difference between essential oils and carrier oils?
+Here’s a quick comparison between the two:

-- Aroma – Essential oils have a highly concentrated aroma that is characteristic of the plant from which they are extracted.
+• Aroma – Essential oils have a highly concentrated aroma that is characteristic of the plant from which they are extracted.
 Carrier oils also get their aroma from the plant from which they are extracted but their aroma is much milder and in some cases, almost indiscernible.

-- Shelf life & Efficacy – Carrier oils get rancid and develop an unpleasant odor when kept for too long.
+• Shelf life & Efficacy – Carrier oils get rancid and develop an unpleasant odor when kept for too long.
 Essential oils do not get rancid with time.
 However, they lose their therapeutic benefits over a period of time.
 This is because they tend to oxidize slowly every time the bottle is opened.

-Carrier Oils V/S Vegetable Oils
+Carrier Oils V/S. Vegetable Oils

 Vegetable oils that you buy from grocery stores for cooking are not cold-pressed.
 These cooking oils are processed using heat, which destroys the fragile therapeutic components of the oil.
 At best, cooking oils would do nothing for your skin.
 Some may even be harmful.